bestia-dev-archived/mem3_game/README.md

 ## Changelog
 - Only one WorkSpace for the frontend and end backend projects.
 To see how it works.
-- use cargo make (build scripts) to copy the pkg of frontend to the backend folder - I cannot find an easy way to make a simple static struct tree and access the data of the parent struct.
+- use cargo make (build scripts) to copy the pkg of frontend to the backend folder
+- I cannot find an easy way to make a simple static struct tree and access the data of the parent struct.
 I tried a lot of things:
 1. In mem2 I successfully used Rc<RefCell<>>, but it is not a compile time approach.
 2. Inside a struct tree, Rust cannot have a normal reference to another field/struct.
 Because all objects are movable, that reference will be bad after the struct moves.
 3. Lifetimes are a mess.
 I have Dodrio here, that lives longer then the main() function.
 So I cannot have any struct, that lives long enough.
 Except the one struct, that I move into Dodrio.
 It can be only one struct, because it is a Dodrio function and the parameters are fixed.
 4. Box, UnsafeCell, ... acrobatics
 5. A single arena for all the data??
 All have the same lifetime.
 6. There is a Pin struct for making unmovable data.
+7. Making 'static mutable Mutex?
+As global data?
-7. There are strange crates for terrible workarounds:
+8. There are strange crates for terrible workarounds:
 https://github.com/diwic/refstruct-rs
 https://github.com/Kimundi/owning-ref-rs
 https://github.com/jpernst/rental